-We all remember the hit MTV show ‘Pimp my Ride’ - where motor enthusiasts add a little bit of personal flare added to their car - but have you ever been inspired to add some personality to your own car?
+We all remember the hit MTV show ‘Pimp my Ride’ - where motor enthusiasts added a little bit of personal flair to their car - but have you ever been inspired to add some personality to your car?
 According to the Speciality Equipment Market Association (SEMA) people spent a whopping $41 billion on specialist car parts in 2016.

-Modifications can be a lot of fun, and in some cases can even boost your cars performance, but you should be aware of the affect this could have on your insurance premium.
+Modifications can be a lot of fun, and in some cases can even boost the performance of your car, but you should be aware of the effect this could have on your insurance premium.

-A car modification is a change to the vehicle that is different from it original factory specification, and can improve performance, aesthetics or be purely functional.
-Vehicle modifications or customizations can be perfectly legal; however any that deem your car not road safe will automatically become illegal and could land you in some serious trouble.
+Car modification is a change to the vehicle that is different from its original factory specification and can improve performance, aesthetics or be purely functional.
+Vehicle modifications or customisations can be perfectly legal; however, any that deem your car not road safe will automatically become illegal and could land you in some serious trouble.

-There seems to be two main categories of risk that car modifications fall into - risk of accident and risk of theft.
+There seem to be two main categories of risk that car modifications fall into - risk of accident and risk of theft.

 Modifications that change the look and performance of your car are deemed a danger- including engine changes, sports seats and spoilers.
 For example: should you soup up your engine, this could signal to an insurer that you plan on driving at a faster speed, and run the risk of both dangerous driving and a collision.

-On the other hand, there are many modifications that are considered low risk by insurers.
+On the other hand, many modifications are considered low risk by insurers.
 These include common customisations like tinted windows and alloy wheels.

 While modifications to your car can increase your premium, in some instances they can lower it too.
 Research by Moneysupermarket analysed information from 2.3 million modified vehicles and produced a guide revealing how much each modification could benefit or set you back.